lab42-global/sic42-doc/quick-start.markdown

 1. [Use the Colab template](#1-use-the-colab-template) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lab42-global/sic42-template/blob/main/sic-template.ipynb) (free Google account required).
 2. [Use a local Python installation](#2-use-a-local-python-installation) and install the package via pip.
 (We recommend using a virtual environment).
-3. [Use a local Python installation with the source code.](#3-use-a-local-python-installation-with-the-source-code) Get it from our GitHub repository [change link!](https://github.com/lab42-global).
+3. [Use a local Python installation with the source code.](#3-use-a-local-python-installation-with-the-source-code) Get it from our [GitHub repository](https://github.com/lab42-global/sic42).
-4. [Use the development container](#4-use-the-development-container) together with VSCode found on our GitHub repository [change link!](https://github.com/lab42-global) to be as close as possible to our evaluation environment.
+4. [Use the development container](#4-use-the-development-container) together with VSCode found on our [GitHub repository](https://github.com/lab42-global/sic42) to be as close as possible to our evaluation environment.

 ## 1. Use the Colab Template